Photo by Michael Norris

 SOUNZ Contemporary Awards:

-Ross Harris has been a finalist in the SOUNZ Contemporary Awards eight times (it has been running for thirteen years) and has won the award four times.
+Ross Harris has been a finalist in the SOUNZ Contemporary Awards eight times (in its first thirteen years thirteen years) and has won the award four times.

 2000 To the memory of I.S.Totska (winner)